SL SelfLandlord

 The Ombudsman is an independent dispute resolution service.
 Tenants who have a complaint about their landlord — and who cannot resolve it directly — can refer the complaint to the Ombudsman for a binding decision.

-Letting agents have been required to belong to a redress scheme since 2014.
-The Renters’ Rights Act extends the same requirement to private landlords who self-manage their properties.
+Letting agents have been required to belong to a redress scheme since 2014 under the Enterprise and Regulatory Reform Act 2013.
+The Renters’ Rights Act 2025 extends the same requirement to private landlords who self-manage their properties.
 Previously, a tenant with a complaint against a self-managing landlord had limited options short of court action.
-The Ombudsman provides a faster, cheaper route.
+The Ombudsman provides a faster, cheaper alternative.

 Who Must Join